 As the heads of individual colonies failed financially or died from disease, their followers drifted to other colonies, especially Norris’s Villa Americana in São Paulo.
 But perhaps the most significant reason for the failure of the Confederate diaspora was the failure of the Reconstruction.

-In 1877, federal troops were withdrawn from occupation duties in Southern states, taking with them the best protection freed black citizens had.
+In 1877, federal troops were withdrawn from Southern states, taking with them the best protection freed black citizens had.

 With federal authorities out of the way, Jim Crow began as Southern politicians regained their power and exacted revenge for their humiliation on their former slaves.
 To many struggling Confederados, this was more than they could have hoped for: the restoration of racist supremacy in the South.